-Any employee, student or applicant for employment or admission to NEIT who feels unlawfully harassed or discriminated or who has been retaliated against or knows or suspects the occurrence of unlawful harassment, discrimination or retaliation should immediately contact a designated Complaint Contact Person (CCP).
+Any employee, student or applicant for employment or admission to NEIT who feels unlawfully harassed or discriminated against or who has been retaliated against or knows or suspects the occurrence of unlawful harassment, discrimination or retaliation should immediately contact a designated Complaint Contact Person (CCP).

-\ To report incidences of Title IX Prohibited Conduct (dating violence, domestic violence, sexual assault, stalking, sex discrimination, or sexual harassment), see NEIT's Title IX Reporting, Investigation, and Grievance Procedures below.
+- Discrimination in this policy refers to discrimination based on race, color, religion, national and ethnic origin, age or disability. - To report incidences of Title IX Prohibited Conduct, i.e., dating violence, domestic violence, sexual assault, stalking, sex discrimination, or sexual harassment(discrimination against sex, sexual orientation, gender identity or expression), see NEIT's Title IX Reporting, Investigation, and Grievance Procedures below.